juniorgasparotto/WiremockUI/readme.md

 ### <a name="map-jsonview" />Map file in JSON Viewer

-* When opening a map file or any other file JSON, you can have an improved vision of the JSON `JSON Viewer` tab clicking.
+* When opening a map file or any other file JSON, you can view it with the `JSON Viewer` tool.
 * Click with the right side of the mouse over the desired attribute for more options:
   * `View text editor`: Displays the content in a new window
   * `View as Json`: Displays the content in a new window JSON Viewer